This document is also available in these formats: PDF.

 Health - Damage = Health.

-Total Attack and Defense cannot be less than 0.
+Attack cannot be less than 0.
+Defense cannot be less than 0.

 Each Character in the Combat can either attack or protect another Character.
 Up to 2 Characters can protect another Character.